New Families: Eight Steps for Getting Started in K-9

 Computer / Tablet Leases

-Computers, tablets and iPads can be leased through our computer lease program: information and forms.
-Please note that you must obtain your Teacher's approval in order for the lease request to be processed.
+Computers, tablets and iPads can be leased through our computer lease program: Computer On Loan Agreement.
+Please note that you must obtain your support teacher's approval in order for the lease request to be processed.

 The Learning Commons is our library.
-With a little bit of work, you can find all of the resources needed for your schooling without spending a dime of curriculum funds.
-You can sign out physical books, virtual books and audio books.
+This is where you can find a variety of resources that can add to your home education with minimal to no costs.
+You can sign out physical books, eBooks, and audio books.
 We also have unit kits for Science and Social Studies.
-HCOS subsidizes many subscriptions, which both enhance and reinforce learning in all subject areas.
-To find out more information on specific subject-related subscriptions, click here.
-STEM (Science, Technology, Engineering and Math) resources can also be signed out including various robotics and coding kits.
+HCOS pays for many subscriptions, which both enhance and reinforce learning in all subject areas.
+To find out more information on our subscriptions, head to the HCOS Subscriptions part of the Learning Commons site.

 Your "Welcome to HCOS" email will also contain your login information for our Learning Commons.

 We have many Learning Group activities around the province.
-Everything from writing workshops, to robotics, to drama, to field trips happens in Learning Groups.
+Everything from writing workshops, robotics, drama, field trips, to one day a week campus programs happens in Learning Groups.
 It is important to subscribe to Learning Groups for your region so that you will receive notifications of upcoming events.

-Most events can be paid for using curriculum account funds.
+Most events can be paid for using your child's resource budget funds.

 You will find the greatest success if you have a set schedule and location to do your school work.

-For specific information about deadlines and due dates please go to our SOPHIE page: Important Dates 2019/2020.
+For specific information about deadlines and due dates please go to our SOPHIE page: Important Dates.

 It's useful to have these dates on hand so that deadlines aren't a surprise.